Generalized Anxiety Disorder (GAD) is a common mental health condition characterized by excessive and uncontrollable worries.

 Diagnosing Generalized Anxiety Disorder

-The physical symptoms associated with generalised anxiety, such as fears, rapid heart rate, sweating, and muscle tension, can also occur in conditions like hyperthyroidism or be triggered by stimulating drugs, for example amphetamine.
+The physical symptoms associated with generalized anxiety, such as fears, rapid heart rate, sweating, and muscle tension, can also occur in conditions like hyperthyroidism or be triggered by stimulating drugs, for example, amphetamine.

 The process of diagnosing an anxiety disorder begins with a thorough evaluation of the patient’s medical history, known as an anamnesis.
 The anamnesis gathers crucial information about the onset, nature, and severity of the anxiety symptoms.
 However, before a definitive diagnosis of an anxiety disorder can be made, the psychiatrist must rule out any underlying physical causes.
 These could include conditions affecting the lungs, cardiovascular system, or central nervous system.
 Additionally, the presence of other concurrent mental health problems must be assessed.